0xCronos/B4Dzip/README.md

   -O OUTPUT_FNAME, --output-fname OUTPUT_FNAME
                         Output file name
 ```
-## Using runner
+## Usage via `runner.sh`

-I Highly recommend to see the `runner.sh` file for getting information about usage examples.
+I Highly recommend to use the `runner.sh` file for getting information about usage examples.
+The example above shows how a successfull execution of the script should look like.

 ```
 ./runner.sh